RY4N-L/DAT5501-AdditionalProjects/README.md

 ---
 ## Outstanding Tasks / To‑Do
+- [ ] Add additional comments for clarity in calculator app.
-- [ ] Add support for advanced operations (square root, exponentiation) in the calculator.
+- [ ] Add support for advanced operations (square root, exponentiation) in the calculator app.
-- [ ] Improve calculator GUI styling (fonts, colors, button layout).
+- [ ] Improve calculator GUI styling (fonts, colours, button layout).
 - [ ] Add keyboard input support for calculator.
 - [ ] Extend error handling for invalid inputs in both apps.
 - [ ] Add grid size selection in pathfinder.